Yes2eul/Yes2eul/README.md

 <br>

 <p>
-  I'm always learning and growing as a developer to keep up with new technologies and trends in front-end development. 🚀
+  I'm always learning and growing to keep up with new technologies and trends. 🚀
 </p>

 <br>